+JUNE 2013

 Behind the D.C.
-Numbers: The War on Marijuana in Black and White June 2013; revised July 2013
+Numbers: The War on Marijuana in Black and White

+June 2013
-ACLU of the Nation's Capital 4301 Connecticut Avenue, NW Suite 434 Washington, DC 20008 www.aclu-nca.org

-This report is a project of the ACLU of the Nation's Capital.
+ACLU of the Nation's Capital 4301 Connecticut Avenue, NW Suite 434 Washington, DC 20008 www.aclu-nca.org Caclu_nca.org This report is a project of the ACLU of the Nation's Capital.
 The primary authors of the report are Seema Sadanandan and Jennifer Wedekind, with the support of Arthur Spitzer.
-Special thanks to web designer Andrew Michael of Lucky Proof Web Designs, who created the interactive map that accompanies this report, and Robert Routh.
+Special thanks to web designer Andrew Michael of Lucky Proof Web Designs , who created the interactive map that accompanies this report, and Robert Routh.
 Behind the D.C.
 Numbers Nationwide. police departments are arrests making for possession of marijuana at a startling rate, according to a new report by the American Civil Liberties Union.
 Data obtained by the ACLU show glaring racial disparities in marijuana arrests during the past decade as well as an inordinate amount of public funds spent on over-policing.
 These data are highly suggestive of racial bias, and they affirm the collective experience of Black communities, which have long known that there is a selective application of the War on Drugs in the United States.
 Sadly, the District of Columbia is among the worst offenders in these national trends.
 The District has a higher per capita arrest rate, greater racial disparity in marijuana possession arrests, and spends more money in marijuana enforcement than almost any other state or county in the country.
-Our analysis of arrest data provided by the Metropolitan Police Department (MPD) raises several red flags: What evidence are police officers using to obtain probable cause or reasonable suspicion to stop and search these people?
+Our analysis of arrest data provided by Metropolitan Police Department the (MPD) raises several red flags: Because almost all of people arrested for possession of marijuana are not charged with any other crime, how do police officers obtain probable cause or reasonable suspicion to stop and search these people?
 Why are arrest rates highest in "gentrifying" neighborhoods?
 Are there financial incentives, in the form of federal funding, which reward high volumes of arrests for minor crimes?
 This report represents the start of a renewed inquiry by the ACLU of the Nation's Capital into the impact of the War on Marijuana on both Black and white communities in the District of Columbia.